 - Montgomery County: The Department of Permitting Services will require a Residental Alteration permit.
 You may need additional electrical and mechanical permits, too.

 - Fairfax County: Land Development Services requires a permit for interior alterations, as well as for individual projects related to bathroom remodeling such as installing new plumbing fixtures.

-Even though you own everything within the walls of the condo, condo boards typically require that you submit alteration plans for approval.
+Even though you own everything within the walls of the condo, condo boards typically require that you submit alteration plans for approval or attend meetings to discuss your proposal.
 Bathroom remodels are of special interest since these projects touch on critical services such as electrical and plumbing that affect other units.
 Logistics like parking for workers, elevator usage, and demolition removal must be considered.

 Condo boards each have their own personalities and requirements.
 Board approval can be tricky.
-But if you are working with an experienced professional for the bathroom remodel, they will help you navigate the approval process.
+But if you are working with an experienced general contractor for the bathroom remodel, they will help you navigate the approval process.

-Don’t let the possible challenges of remodeling a DC bathroom stop you!
+Don’t let the possible challenges of remodeling a DC bathroom stop you.
 There are clear benefits of remodeling to consider; like creative exploration, personal enjoyment, and higher resale value.
-Find the right general contractor with the experience you need to see your dreams to completion.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation with Sweeten.